- AustraliaNorth AmericaWorld

 - What You Need to Know About the Florida Cannabis Market

 Want an overview of investing in cannabis stocks?
 Check Investing in the Cannabis Industry

 This is an updated version of an article originally published by the Investing News Network in 2018.

 Don’t forget to follow us @INN_Cannabis for real-time news updates!

-Securities Disclosure: I, Amanda Kay, hold investments in Canopy Growth and Aurora Cannabis.
+Securities Disclosure: I, Danielle Edwards, hold investments in Canopy Growth and Aurora Cannabis.